anoshandrews/anoshandrews/README.md

 ## ♨︎ About Me

-- My background is Philosophy.
-You might be sceptical right now, but listen to my story
+	•	My background is in Philosophy.
+You might be skeptical right now—but hear me out.
-- I was peacefully pursuing my Philosophy studies unitl I came across an Old i3 4th Gen laptop which my brother threw away for good.
+	•	I was happily immersed in my philosophical studies until one day, I stumbled upon an old i3 4th Gen laptop that my brother had thrown away.
-- It had a dead battery, I was not unknown to Computers, I was constantly bombarded with the Windows Blue Screen Of Death.
+	•	It had a dead battery.
+I wasn’t a complete stranger to computers, thanks to countless encounters with the Windows Blue Screen of Death.
-- The Machine was on Dual boot, with Windows and Lunix, but the password to Linux was unknown to me so I installed Ubuntu for myself.
+	•	The machine was dual-booted with Windows and Linux, but I didn’t know the Linux password.
+So, I decided to install Ubuntu myself.
-- In my peaceful endeavours to install Ubuntu and search the web, I was not able to access the wiif.
-Later did I realize that the wifi drivers were not installed.
+	•	In my peaceful endeavor to install Ubuntu and browse the web, I hit a wall: I couldn’t access Wi-Fi.
+Turns out, the drivers weren’t installed.
-- I typed what all commands that I found on Stack Overflow(which I did not even know what it was) after long day's work, I finally did it, and you know what, it felt good.
+	•	I typed every command I could find on Stack Overflow (which I didn’t even know existed until then).
+After a long day’s work, I finally cracked it—and it felt amazing.
-- Solving these stuff gave me a kick.
-I describe it as the moment that I felt a rush, but little along the way, things felt repetitive.
+	•	Solving these technical puzzles gave me a real kick.
+It was a rush.
+But after a while, the fixes started to feel repetitive.
-- It was then that I discovered Machine Learning, the Mathematical part of programming.
-I loved learning Math, and this was my cup of tea.
+	•	That’s when I discovered Machine Learning—the mathematical side of programming.
+I’ve always loved learning math, and this felt like my perfect blend of logic and creativity.
-- After learning the basics, I got to solving real world problems that I faced on a day to day basis.
-So I focus of building solutions to those.
+	•	After grasping the basics, I started solving real-world problems that I encountered in my daily life.
+That’s become my focus: building practical solutions.
-- Being a practicioner of Machine Learning for about 2 years, now I am continuing my journey to make lives easier for the multitde.
-Follow along with me if you are intersted.
+	•	I’ve been practicing Machine Learning for about two years now, and I’m continuing my journey to make life easier for the many.
+Follow along if you’re interested!

 ---

 ## 📈 GitHub Stats